slgu/online_gobang/README.md

-this is an online gobang game demo
+this is an online gobang game demo using django, websoecket and memcached

-just to learn some practice of memcached, django, django socketio